JoelvanIngen/MinProg-AH/README.md

 **Simulated Annealing**: Similar to *Regression*, but has a (each iteration decreasing) chance that a new shape will be accepted even if it is worse.

 **Depth First**: Recursively loops through the protein, and tries all directions in a depth-first approach.
 Tries directions in an order based on selected heuristics and prunes branches if they're not promising enough.

+**Beam Search**: Explores position that has the highest points at that moment.
+Saves others in a queue.